-If she is having problems getting a mammogram due to a conflict with her schedule (work, etc...) and the facility hours, give her positive feedback.
+If she is having problems getting a mammogram due to a conflict with her schedule (work, etc.) and the facility hours, give her positive feedback.
 Suggest ways she can fit getting a mammogram into her schedule.
-Help her see that the advantages of having a mammogram outweigh the hassles of juggling her schedule, etc..., to make time for the mammogram.
+Help her see that the advantages of having a mammogram outweigh the hassles of juggling her schedule, etc., to make time for the mammogram.

-• Check your Directory of Providers or call the Member Services number to see which mammography providers in your area are participate in the Blue Cross and Blue Shield of NC network.
+- Check your Blue Cross and Blue Shield Directory of Providers or call the customer service department to see which mammography providers in your area participate in the Blue Cross and Blue Shield of NC network.
 Then you can call those facilities and see if they have any evening or weekend hours that are more convenient for you.

-Provide the woman with the appropriate Member Services number if necessary: PCP: 1-800-227-3727 or State Employee PCP: 1-800-422-2717.

-• Call your doctor's office or health insurance company to find out which mammography providers in your area are covered by your insurance.
+You might also want to make your appointment in advance.
+Then you may have more choices of dates and times for your mammograms.
+You can also double-check the hours of your current facility to make sure they don't have appointment times that are more convenient for you.
+Provide the woman with the appropriate customer service number, referring to your BC/BS resource list. - Call your doctor's office or health insurance company to find out which mammography providers in your area are covered by your insurance.
 Then you can call those facilities and see if they have any evening or weekend hours that are more convenient for you.